 Please see our starter documents page.
 There you will find a comprehensive list of the many services we can provide.

-Mailing Services processes UW business mail but has a on campus (Mail Store) in the Copy & Mail Center in the Communications Building B-042 that is open Monday – Friday 8:00 a.m. – 4:30 p.m..
-They sell stamps , supplies and can mail U.S. Postal Service, UPS, FedEx and International Shipments.
+Mailing Services processes UW business mail but has a (Mail Store) in the Mail, Copy & Receiving Center at UW Tower C-LL that is open Monday – Friday 8:00 a.m. – 3:30 p.m..
+They sell stamps and can mail U.S. Postal Service, UPS, FedEx shipments.

 Those Brown Mail Boxes are for use by faculty, staff and students to send letter and small items through intra-campus mail postage free to another UW department or recipient using the Box Number system.
 Make sure the item has an official Box Number like 359010 on it with the correct box number and we will be happy to deliver it.